-You may already have different management blocks.
-There may be a lambing block, beef unit block, cropping block, back country block, and so on.
+You may already have different management blocks, e.g. lambing block, beef unit block, cropping block, back country block.
 Map these existing management blocks against your Land Resource Map (either on a second copy, or on the one already prepared if it is not too cluttered).

-LMUs are meant to be practical so use existing fencelines to define unit boundaries (unless you identify an opportunity that requires changes to fence lines).
+LMUs are meant to be practical so use existing fence lines to define unit boundaries (unless you identify an opportunity that requires changes to fence lines).
 Other factors to consider when drafting LMUs are listed opposite.